 The MEC also continues to work with the airline to integrate select MEC committees into the company’s day-to-day operation while fostering a professional working relationship with JetBlue’s senior management—an important step in ensuring that the Association can play a role in providing the best future for JetBlue and its pilots.

-While MEC leaders continue to focus on achieving the pilots’ first contract, the airline expects to hire 250–350 additional pilots this year.
-The company has identified pilot recruitment as a potential future issue and has launched a new recruitment and pilot training program called Gateway 7.
-The MEC opposes the program on the grounds that the company receives thousands of applications from qualified pilots who have thousands of hours of experience and are ready to fly for JetBlue.
-The MEC also maintains that any recruitment program should not undermine or weaken current FAA regulations, which ensure that safety is paramount.
+While MEC leaders continue to focus on achieving the pilots’ first contract, the airline expects to hire 400 additional pilots in 2017.
+Because the company has identified pilot recruitment as a potential future issue, it’s launched a new recruitment and pilot training program called Gateway 7.
+“The MEC opposes the program on the grounds that the company receives thousands of applications from qualified pilots who have thousands of hours of experience.
+The solution to attracting and retaining pilots at JetBlue is a good contract, not special training,” said Walsh.

 But with their continued unity and perseverance, JetBlue pilots are optimistic that their goal of attaining a fair contract that reflects their contributions to the airline is on the horizon.